 For the full report click here [pdf].

 Simply put, the smuggling of migrants by air, as distinct from smuggling by sea or across land borders, involves the use of commercial or private passenger or cargo planes to facilitate the illegal entry of a person into another country.
 This can be carried out in a myriad of ways, including concealing migrants as stowaways in the cargo hauls, bathrooms, or near the landing gear of aeroplanes.
 Most commonly, this form of smuggling involves the use of forged documents by smuggled migrants who travel on board commercial airlines.
-In some cases, smuggled migrants travel with without documents, destroy their documents en route or use false documents.
+In some cases, smuggled migrants travel without documents; in others, they destroy their documents en route or use false documents.
 These methods serve to conceal the identity and/or nationality of the smuggled migrant.
 If forged documents are used, the smuggled migrant may be able to deceive immigration officers upon arrival and enter the destination country.
 If documents are destroyed en route, smuggled migrants usually report to officials on arrival in order to seek asylum and gain refugee protection.
 The smuggling of migrants by air may also be differentiated between accompanied and unaccompanied smuggling.
 In some cases, smuggled migrants, especially if they are furnished with false documents and cash to make them appear as tourists, are accompanied by members of migrant smuggling network to ensure they proceed through check-in and immigration controls, and to retrieve the documents and cash from them after arrival at the destination point.

 This snapshot highlights some of complexities of migrant smuggling by air which researchers, policy makers, and investigators are only beginning to understand and which are often only rudimentarily addressed in the domestic legal system.